 These almond mocha protein doughnuts will wake you right up, slay hunger, and keep you full with a boost of vegan protein.
 I made them for a quick on-the-go breakfast so even though they look and taste like an indulgent coffee shop treat, they’re actually oil-free and there’s no refined sugar.
 And, you can make them gluten-free too.
 If you want.
-These are your vegan doughnuts and there are no rules!
+These are your vegan chocolate protein doughnuts and there are no rules!
 Click here for the printable recipe.

 By now, you may have guessed that I’m a wee bit enthusiastic about vegan doughnuts.
 I’ve made a few for YouTube/ this blog, including: